Living in a campervan in Australia is either your idea of heaven or your idea of hell.

 The Cassowary Bird

 There was a time when a Cassowary Bird and it’s baby appeared out of nowhere and scared me so much that I dropped a cool box full of beer.
 It turns out the kasawari is endangered and extremely rare but we spent the next 6 months cursing ‘that stupid big bird with the blue head’, not realising how lucky we were to see it at all.
+But also not realising that a Mama Cassowary is very dangerous and you should always keep away!

 The local hooligans